lexandro/dockery/README.md

 ## Under development
 0.2.8
 - Add: image search/pull (from the public repo)
-- Add copyright when released or published (xterm.js, json-formatter)
+- Add: copyright when released or published (xterm.js, json-formatter)
+- Add: version info
+- Fix: clicking on image in container list causes error (need to load all images into the rootscope)
+- Add: remove button/entry to images list

 ## Roadmap /by priority/
 0.2.9